Percona-Lab/mongodb_consistent_backup/README.rst

 Roadmap
 ~~~~~~~

+-  More testing: this project has many flows that probably need more in-depth testing.
+Please submit and bugs and/or bugfixes!
 -  "Distributed Mode" for running backup on remote hosts *(vs. only on one host)*
 -  Upload compatibility for ZBackup archive phase *(upload unsupported today)*
 -  Backup retention/rotation *(eg: delete old backups)*
 -  Support more notification methods *(Prometheus, PagerDuty, etc)*
 -  Support more upload methods *(Google Cloud Storage, Rsync, etc)*
 -  Support SSL MongoDB connections
+-  Documentation for running under Docker with persistent volumes
 -  Python unit tests

 Contact